rehierl/node-tree-outliner/1-2-1-hierarchy-of-sets/0-4-characteristic-element.md

 end
 ```

-Note that any leaf set is identical to its CSS (i.e. css(l) == l) and
+Note that any leaf set is equal to its CSS (i.e. css(l) == l) and that the CSS
-that the CSS of a parent set is not an element in P.
+of a parent set is not an element in P. Hence, if (x) is not a set in P, then
+(x) must be a CSS.
+If, in contrary to that, (x) is a set in P, then (x) may or
+may not be a CSS (i.e. leaf set vs. parent set).

 <!-- ======================================================================= -->
 ## css-of-ce(), set-of-ce()